ibm-cloud-docs/vpc/about-contract.md

    ```
    {: codeblock}

-   When the docker compose file has an environment section, as shown in the example above, you can pass the values in the  `env` section of the deployer.
+   When the docker compose file has an environment section, as shown in the previous example, you can pass the values in the `env` section of the deployer.
 The following example shows how to specify the values for the `env` variables:
    ```buildoutcfg
    env:
     value1: "abc"